 TUITION

-In-District Resident \$42 per credit hour
+In-District Resident

 In-Taxing District Resident

-Out-of-District Resident
+Out-of-District Resident.

-Out-of-State/Non-Resident \$73 per credit hour
+Out-of-State/Non-Resident . \$73 per credit hour

 GENERAL INSTITUTIONAL FEE

 Per semester hour \$25

 BUILDING USE FEES

 Per semester hour \$24

-BRANCH MAINTENANCE TAX DISTRICT RESIDENT (GRAY AND CHI Per semester hour
+BRANCH MAINTENANCE TAX DISTRICT RESIDENT (GRAY AND CHILDRESS CO Per semester hour

-OUT-OF-DISTRICT / NON-RESIDENT FEES

-Per semester hour \$23
+OUT-OF-DISTRICT / NON-RESIDENT FEES Per semester hour \$23

-Branch tax fees are applicable to individuals classified for tuition purpose dress counties. es as residents of Gray and Chil-
+Branch tax fees are applicable to individuals classified for tuition purposes as resident dress counties. ts of Gray and Chil-

-Out-of-District fees are applicable only to individuals classified for tu residents and out-of state / non-residents. uition purposes as out-of-district
+Out-of-District fees are applicable only to individuals classified for tuition purpos es as out-of-district

+residents and out-of state / non-residents. es as our of aistrict

+OTHER FEES AND DEPOSITS

+DISTANCE LEARNING TUITION

+In-District Resident

+Gray and Childress County Residents

+Out-of-District Resident Out-of-State/Non-Resident

+Out-oi-state/noii-Resident \$24 per credit nour

+The distance learning tuition is charged when a course is taught off campus or electronically, and the normal tuition and required fees cannot be charged or are not appropriate.

+SELF SUSTAINING COURSE FEE \$500-\$675

+DIPLOMA REPLACEMENT FEE \$40

+LATE REGISTRATION FEE \$25

+CHANGE OF SCHEDULE FEE \$15

+MATRICULATION FEE (Withdraw prior to the first class day) \$15

+RETURNED CHECK FEE \$35

+RESIDENCE HALL DEPOSIT \$150